-“To make you come over here,” he answered as if obvious.
+“To make you come over here.”

 “Why would I come over here?”

 “To have dinner with me.”
 He stepped aside to show a beautifully set table with candles and white lilies.
-“But now I realize that we need to go down to the novelty shop to get you a new porcelain thing.”
+“But now I realise that we need to go down to the novelty shop to get you a new porcelain thing.”

 “Was my calendar the gift you were referring to in the note,” I groused, annoyed with myself for not being angrier with him.